 HISTORY How long has 100 Women Who Care been in Franklin County?
 100 Women Who Care Franklin County was founded in November 2017 by Karyn Rocheleau, Trisha Woodward, Annette Hannah, Jacqui Hood, and Judy Ashley.
-The group is managed by a volunteer Steering Committee who oversee the operations, in addition to the quarterly meetings.
+The group is managed by a volunteer Steering Committee who oversee the operations.
+The group holds quarterly meetings, the first of which took place in February 2018.

 100 Women Who Care Franklin County is an open and affirming organization, and does not discriminate.
 All are welcome regardless of race, color, ethnic or national origin, marital status, sexual orientation, disabilities, age or gender identification.
 It is our expectation that any 501(c)(3) organization proposed as a recipient also adheres to these values.